unjs/ipx/README.md

 ### Modifiers

-* To prevent server abuse, only width, w, height, h, resize, and s modifiers are enabled by default.
-Other Modifiers should be defined in the configuration (Config).

 | Property       | Docs                                                            | Example                                              | Comments                                                                                                                                                          |
 | -------------- | :-------------------------------------------------------------- | :--------------------------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------- |